ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-ietf-dnsop-must-not-ecc-gost.txt

-Hardaker & Kumari        Expires 24 October 2025                [Page 2]
+Hardaker & Kumari       Expires 21 November 2025                [Page 2]

-Internet-Draft        MUST NOT DNSSEC with ECC-GOST           April 2025
+Internet-Draft        MUST NOT DNSSEC with ECC-GOST             May 2025

 1.1.
 Requirements notation